 Welcome and thank you for listening to this prerecorded presentation about Tucson Rapid Transit.
-This project is being led by the City of Tucson with professional services provided by HDR.
-I'm happy to share with you exciting information about a transit project that will transform mobility throughout Tucson.
+This project is being led by the City of Tucson with professional services provided by HDR. [speaker introduction] and I'm happy to share with you exciting information about a transit project that will transform mobility throughout Tucson.